 The city supports professional teams in every major sport:

 - The Indy Eleven

 You can enjoy them all!
 And don’t forget the Indianapolis 500 and the Brickyard 400 at the legendary Indianapolis Motor Speedway.

-Indy is well acquainted with the role of hosting large sporting events and is gearing up for a fantastic Super Bowl XLVI.
-Past hosting gigs include the Pan American Games, U.S. Olympic Team Trials, NCAA Basketball Final Fours, National Gymnastics Championships and many other national and international sporting events.
+Indy is well acquainted with the role of hosting large sporting events, especially after hosting a fantastic Super Bowl XLVI.
+Past hosting gigs also include the Pan American Games, U.S. Olympic Team Trials, NCAA Basketball Final Fours, National Gymnastics Championships and many other national and international sporting events.
 Visit the Indiana Sports Corporation to learn about upcoming events.

 Want to be part of the action?
 Here are some ideas:

 - Be sure to check out the Circle City Athletics for a variety of fun sports leagues—from softball to kickball to even cornhole!
 Also look for club programs in soccer, swimming, tennis, and volleyball, to name a few.

 - The Indiana Ultimate Association promotes Ultimate Frisbee and other pick-up games, while Indy Runners and Indy Walkers compete or train just for fun.
 And if running’s your thing, you’ll want to participate in the Mini Marathon, the largest half-marathon in the U.S. (walkers are welcome too!).

 - If you’re really adventurous and looking for something different to do, Naptown Roller Derby, Indianapolis’ popular roller derby team, recruits new members every year.
 (If you’re like us though, you’ll just want to watch!)

 Sports and recreation in the great outdoors